Creating and Executing a Strategic Plan

 - Willingness to take ownership of outcomes

-- Personal investment in the organization's growth
+- Personal investment in organizational growth

-Beyond GWC, effective leadership team members must also embody the "Five C's":
+Beyond GWC, effective leadership team members embody the "Five C's":

-You don't have to do this alone.
+"You don't have to do this alone.
 In fact, you can only carry a limited load.
 If you want to go fast, go alone.
-If you want to go far, go together.
+If you want to go far, go together."

 The Fuel That Powers Growth

+Cash functions as business fuel while profitability refuels the tank.
 Understanding your current financial position, maintaining clear profitability goals, and establishing regular financial review processes are essential for strategic growth.
-This may require bringing in outside expertise - whether that's starting with a bookkeeper or engaging a fractional CFO.
-As Aiken notes:
+This may require bringing in outside expertise—whether that's starting with a bookkeeper or engaging a fractional CFO.

 "What man before he builds a building does not first sit down and count the cost?
 You can have an amazing strategy, but have you sat down and counted the cost, what it'll cost you?
 Have you accounted for, will I have enough to get us to the end?"